 Scouting for Squirrels

 Scouting is a very important part of hunting any game animal.
-The three things you need to look for while scouting are food, water, and shelter: the things animals need to survive every day.
+The three things you need to look for while scouting is food, water, and shelter: the things animals need to survive every day.
 If you find these things out you will find the squirrels.
 Keep in mind that as the seasons change, so do the locations of food, shelter, and water.

 Food sources vary from location and time of year.
 Early in the season squirrels eat berries, leaves, nuts, and other foliage.
 Sometimes they will even eat the occasional insect.
-In the later part of the season they will primarily eat nuts that they have buried throughout the year.
+In the later part of the season, they will primarily eat nuts that they have buried throughout the year.
 The best food source you can find is an oak tree that produces a lot of acorns.
 Most likely there will be some squirrels nearby.

 Unless you live in very dry areas, water isn't something to worry about when hunting.
 Squirrels get their water intake from many sources that are easy to find in the woods.
-Puddles, creeks, and even dew on leaves provide them all they need.
+Puddles, creeks, and even dew on leaves provide them with all they need.

 Know Your Squirrels